markaduol/UROP/README.md

 In project root

   ```
-  git submodule init
-  git submodule update
   export LLVM_COMPILER=clang
   make
   ```
-In the Docker or Vagrant environments, you would instead run
+In the Docker or Vagrant environments, instead of `make`, run

   ```
   make LLVM_VERSION=3.4